 When you’re living on a variable income, there are going to be times when you need a bit of extra help with your cash.
 For instance, you might have a leak in your roof or a problem with a huge bill that you need to deal with straight away.
 This will mean borrowing some money in the form of a loan or a cash advance.

-If you do get a loan, make sure that you pay it back as quickly as you can.
-Focus on paying back more than the minimum just in case you have less money to work with in the months to come.
+If you do get a loan, make sure that you pay it back as quickly as possible.
+Focus on paying back more than the minimum just in case you have less money to work within the months to come.
 The quicker you can get rid of your debt, the less you’ll need to worry about it.
 Additionally, make sure that you take the time to compare your options online and ensure you’re getting the right deal on your loan too.

 4. Plan for Emergencies

-We mentioned above that once you’ve finished paying for the essentials with your income, your next step should be to put as much cash as you can into your savings.
+We mentioned above that once you’ve finished paying for the essentials with your income, your next step should be to put as much cash as possible into your savings.
 This doesn’t just include your savings for future goals like buying a new house or car.
-You also need an emergency savings account that you can use when unexpected expenses come your way.
+In addition, it would be best to have an emergency savings account that you can use when unexpected expenses come your way.

-Whenever you have a good month where you end up with more money than usual, don’t just use that extra cash to treat yourself, put as much as you can into your savings.
+Whenever you have a good month where you end up with more money than usual, don’t just use that extra cash to treat yourself.
+Instead, put as much as you can into your savings.
 This will give you some much-needed peace of mind later.

 5. Supplement your Income